Slavik-os/Slavik-os/README.md

--> the H in slavik-os stand for happiness .
+> The H in slavik-os stand for happiness .

--> i only respect Marco Pierre & George Hotz .

-->> dunno why am on github i suck at codding . <<-
+> He choosed to , he made himself to  ~marco piere